 manuscript electronically to save time for the reviewing process.

 |Authors should submit a list of FIVE (5) potential referees accompanied with their complete mailing address, telephone, fax and email address, who may be contacted for reviewing the manuscript though refereeing is done by anonymous reviewers selected by the Editor-in-Chief or Editors.|

 All new manuscripts submitted to this journal after 12am Pacific Time on August 1, 2014 will be subjected to a Manuscript-Processing Fees.
 Research article publishing is not without occurring costs and the costs have been steadily increasing.
 To defray part of the publication cost, the journal will charge manuscript-processing fees, to be paid by the authors or their affiliated research institutions.
 The publication fee will be used to defray part of the occurring expenses associated with manuscript processing, editorial work flow, typesetting, proofreading, printing, online-hosting, and archiving.
-Authors or their affiliated research institutions are required to pay US$980 per article from all Countries.
-There are no additional charges for color illustrations.
+Authors or their affiliated research institutions are required to pay US$ 980 per article from all Countries.
+All color figures/illustrations in a manuscript will be published FREE OF CHARGES.
 When submitting a manuscript through online, it will be processed with an understanding that the corresponding authors fully agree to pay all manuscript-processing fees upon acceptance.
 The author who submits the manuscript to the journal is fully responsible for the manuscript-processing fees.
 Accepted peer-reviewed manuscripts will not be processed and forwarded to production until all fees are paid in full to the publisher.
 Publisher will issue an invoice of manuscript-processing fees after a manuscript has been accepted for publication.
 Corresponding author will be asked to submit a signed Copyright Transfer Agreement (CTA) along with manuscript processing fees.